Roll20/roll20-character-sheets/Das_Schwarze_Auge_Ilaris/readme.md

 - The sheet now has a (partial) French translation.
 - Added Ilaris logo to github repo.
 - Remove background image, as it no longer exists at the given url.
+- Fixed attack rolls to calculate encumbrance (Behinderung) only once.
+It no longer shows in the attack roll modifiers sum.